-North Jersey for Acupuncture and Oriental Medicine, Madison, NJ Founding Partner, 2001 - present Practiced Oriental medicine in private practice setting; average between 60 - 80 patient visits per week; Professor: OCOM, Portland, OR Core Faculty Member, Doctoral Degree Program, 2009; ACTCM, San Francisco, CA Visiting Faculty, Doctoral Degree Program, 2012; PCOM, New York, NY Faculty Member, Clinical Supervisor, 2006 present; Lecture: INSTITUTE FOR CLASSICAL ASIAN MEDICINE, Madison, NJ Director, 2005 - present Dr. McCann is licensed to practice acupuncture and Oriental medicine in NJ, NY, MA and OR.
+North Jersey for Acupuncture and Oriental Medicine, Madison, NJ Founding Partner, 2001 - present Practiced Oriental medicine in private practice setting; average between 60 - 80 patient visits per week; Professor: OCOM, Portland, OR Core Faculty Member, Doctoral Degree Program, 2009; ACTCM, San Francisco, CA Visiting Faculty, Doctoral Degree Program, 2012; PCOM, New York, NY Faculty Member, Clinical Supervisor, 2006 - present; Lecture: INSTITUTE FOR CLASSICAL ASIAN MEDICINE, Madison, NJ Director, 2005 - present Dr. McCann is licensed to practice acupuncture and Oriental medicine in NJ, NY, MA and OR.
 He earned his diploma from the New England School of Acupuncture and his doctoral degree in acupuncture and Oriental medicine from the Oregon College of Oriental Medicine.
 As part of his doctoral studies he interned at the Chengdu University of Chinese Medicine in Sichuan, China.
 Medicine and is a core faculty member for the Oregon College of Oriental Medicine doctoral degree program.
-He also lectures to doctoral students at the American College of TCM (San Francisco), and has taught Chinese medicine in Ireland, Germany, Austria, Holland and Indonesia.
 He is the author of two books and numerous articles on Chinese medicine and currently sits on the New Jersey State Board of Acupuncture by gubernatorial appointment.